amity/practice-perfect-api/db/README.md

 | Top Score    | Integer     | | The highest possible score for the song.
 | Deleted      | Boolean     | Not Nullable, Default: False | True if the song should be inaccessible by users (entry remains in DB on deletion).

+Index on Deleted -> Level, to easily fetch all unlocked songs for the user.

 ### Users
 Each table entry is one user, with the following fields: